 Some hard construction costs, such as contingencies and fees, are not EB-5 eligible.
 Costs associated with general conditions may also be ineligible, but this is presently a minority opinion among USCIS adjudicators.

 EB-5 eligible soft costs include architectural, design, engineering, and testing fees.
 Many soft costs may or may not be eligible, depending on the adjudicator.
 These costs include building permits, building fees, utility hookup fees, insurance premiums, finance charges, taxes, and marketing.

-USCIS Supporting Evidence Requirements:
+USCIS Supporting Evidence Requirements

-For construction projects expected to last more than two years, USCIS requires a monthly schedule of anticipated construction costs.
+For construction projects expected to last more than two years, the USCIS requires a monthly schedule of anticipated construction costs.

 EB-5 Operations Jobs